pritis-spektra/dvlprprdctvtyghdepth/Lab07/Lab7.md

-# **Lab 1:** Building a task management REST API with GitHub Copilot as an AI pair programmer
+# **Lab 7: Building a task management REST API with GitHub Copilot as an AI pair programmer**

 **Scenario :**